 How To Prepare, Lodge And Maximise Your Tax Return

-There are only a few months left before the Australian Tax Office (ATO) deadline for tax returns, and many people are still unsure of what they need to do to lodge their returns.
-This blog post will provide an overview of the steps you need to take to prepare and submit your tax return – so that you can make sure you get the most out of your refund!
+There are just a few months left until the deadline for filing tax returns with the Australian Taxation Office (ATO), and a lot of individuals are still confused about what they need to do in order to get their returns in on time.
+This blog post will provide an outline of the procedures you need to take in order to prepare and submit your tax return – in order for you to make sure that you get the most out of your refund!

 Let’s get started!

-There are three different ways to lodge a tax return: online DIY tax return, in the office with a tax agent or online with the help of a tax agent.
+There are three distinct approaches to submitting a tax return: doing it yourself online, doing it in the office with the assistance of a tax agent, or doing it online with the assistance of a tax agent.

 1. What is a tax return?